Golam (2024 film): Plot

-Issac John, the MD of V-Tech Company, is found dead inside the restroom at his office with the door locked from the inside.
+Isaac John, the MD of V-Tech Company, is found dead inside the restroom at his office with the door locked from the inside.
 The police are called in and the investigation begins.
 Though initially presumed to be a case of accidental death from a head injury sustained during a slip and fall, and more apparently so with no signs of forced entry or confrontation on the body or the surroundings, his instincts cause ASP Sandeep to suspect murder.
-John is also found to have been suffering from COPD.
+Isaac is also found to have been suffering from COPD.

-Police suspect Gibson George, John's business partner.
+Police suspect Gibson George, Isaac's business partner.
 All the employees present at the time of the death are questioned individually.
-Gibson upon questioning reveals that according to John's will, after John's death, his USA-based brother, Evan, would inherit all his business, ruling out a possible motive.
+Gibson upon questioning reveals that according to Isaac's will, after Isaac's death, his USA-based brother, Evan, would inherit all his business, ruling out a possible motive.
 One of the employees is found carrying sleeping pills in her bag.
 Upon further follow up supplemented by the location details on their phones, it is found out that majority of the employees were patients of Dr. Kuriakose, a neuropsychiatrist-neurosurgeon, who Sandeep is acquainted with.

 Though he initially denies knowledge of the company or its employees, Dr. Kuriakose later reveals that one of the employees, Meera, who was his wife, Dr. Rachel's patient while pregnant, was under his treatment for depression, after suffering an inexplicable stillbirth.
 On further evaluation, a sort of foreign content, mutagens, capable of altering the DNA, was found in her blood.
 Strikingly, the same was isolated from the blood samples of two other employees as well, who had consulted him with complaints of headaches and sleeplessness.
 As per his instruction, more employees with some sort of health issue were brought to him by the two.
 The water and snacks provided at the office were also tested chemically.